 The regulations in this section apply to all students enrolled in courses at Vermont Law School.
-See regulation XII. and XI. for provisions of the Vermont Law School Honor Code and Code of Conduct.
+See regulation XI for provisions of the Vermont Law School Honor Code.
+The Code of Conduct is also published in the Student Handbook.

 A. ATTENDANCE